Saving Electricity home

 Similar research by the National Research Council of Canada showed that cellulose insulation increases a building's fire resistance by 22 to 55% compared to traditonal fiberglass. (source)

-The video below which shows the house-burning test results was apparently produced by a cellulose company, so we could assume some bias, but since the test itself was conducted by the University of Maryland, and since I haven't seen anyone challenge the results of the test, I think the test results are fairly trustworthy.
+The video below which shows the house-burning test results was apparently produced by a cellulose company, so we could assume some bias, but since the test itself was conducted by the University of Maryland, and since the fiberglass industry hasn't responded with their own test showing different results, I think the results of this test are fairly trustworthy.

 Other